1204235/Cloud-DevOps/README.md

 Post successful installation of jenkins, able to access URL http://{PUBLIC_IP}:8080

-Got the initial password from path :- cat /var/lib/jenkins/secrets/initialAdminPassword on Jenkins EC2 instance.
+Got the initial password from path :- cat /var/lib/jenkins/secrets/initialAdminPassword on Jenkins EC2 instance. update visudo file like "jenkins ALL=(ALL) NOPASSWD: ALL" install slack notification & build pipeline plugins

 Installd Docker on jenkins ec2 server to create the docker image and run containers. sudo amazon-linux-extras install docker